2719104587/MESBench/README.md

 - If no valid judge model is configured, QA questions will not be included in the final score.

 ## Future Plans
 This project is the first open-source evaluation benchmark attempt for the supervision industry.
 Please bear with any shortcomings.
-The Shanghai Jianke Consulting Team has plans for more evaluation sets and other AI projects in the future.
+The SRIBS Consulting Group has plans for more evaluation sets and other AI projects in the future.
 For further inquiries, please contact the team at: wuhao@jkec.com.cn

 ## License
 This project is licensed under the [CC BY-NC License](https://creativecommons.org/licenses/by-nc/4.0/).
 It is intended for non-commercial research use only.

 ## Acknowledgements
-This project is released by the Shanghai Jianke Consulting Team.
-We hereby express our gratitude to Shanghai Jianke Consulting Group, Shanghai Jianke Engineering Consulting Co., Ltd., and all colleagues who participated in the project construction.
+This project is released by the SRIBS Consulting Group.
+We hereby express our gratitude to SRIBS Consulting Group Co., Ltd., SRIBS Engineering Consulting Co., Ltd., and all colleagues who participated in the project construction.